 \section{Discussions}

 We propose a novel joint Bayesian hierarchical model for high-dimensional spatial data with mixed-type responses.
 This framework captures the cross-dependence among different response types and the spatial dependence across the domain.
-To our knowledge, this is the first model that simultaneously offers flexibility, interpretability, and computational scalability.
-Unlike the \texttt{GPvecchia} package in \texttt{R} \citep{katzfuss2021general}, which does not extend to multivariate Gaussian approximation, our method can be used by modeling a sparsity-aware approximation of a multivariate latent spatial random effect with a separable covariance structure.
+To our knowledge, this is the first model to offer flexibility, interpretability, and computational scalability.
+Unlike the \texttt{GPVecchia} package in \texttt{R} \citep{katzfuss2021general}, which does not extend to matrix-Gaussian approximation, our method can be used by modeling a sparsity-aware approximation of a multivariate latent spatial random effect with a separable covariance structure.
 Our approach enables fully Bayesian inference in high-dimensional spatial settings, making it particularly well-suited for modeling spatially indexed point process data over large and complex geographical regions.
 In contrast, traditional univariate process models fail to account for cross-response correlations, as demonstrated in our simulation-based predictive analysis.
 To ensure computational efficiency, we impose a sparse structure on the Cholesky factor of the precision matrix via the Vecchia approximation.
-Additionally, we incorporate an elliptical slice sampler for the latent GP and a blocked Gibbs sampler for the regression and cross-covariance matrices, which improves the mixing and convergence of the MCMC algorithm.
-However, there are methodologies for mixed-type response non-Gaussian spatial data \citep{zhang2023bayesian} and spatio-temporal data \citep{pan2024bayesian} that bypass the MCMC algorithm, providing a faster method using Bayesian predictive stacking.
+Additionally, we incorporate a component-wise elliptical slice sampler for the latent GP and a blocked Gibbs sampler for the regression and cross-covariance matrices, which improves the mixing and convergence of the MCMC algorithm.
+However, there are methodologies for mixed-type response non-Gaussian spatial data \citep{zhang2025bayesian} and spatio-temporal data \citep{pan2024bayesian} that bypass the MCMC algorithm, providing faster methods based on Bayesian predictive stacking.
 Another domain of interest could be analyzing model selection for mixed-type multivariate spatial data, as in \cite{ghosh2025high}, a recent work in a non-spatial setup.